Using a mobile application to improve pediatric presumptive TB identification in western Kenya

 BACKGROUND: Early recognition of TB symptoms in children is critical in order to link children to appropriate TB treatment and decrease complications.
 Healthcare workers in pediatric outpatient clinics in limited resources settings like Webuye County Hospital in western Kenya are often overburdened with competing clinical priorities, leading to incomplete symptom screening for presumptive TB.

-GAP: The implementation of screening tools such as a presumptive pediatric TB mobile application show promise; however, although this tool has been implemented for care in both Bangladesh and Kenya, it has never been formally evaluated for feasibility, appropriateness, and effectiveness.
+GAP: The implementation of screening tools such as a presumptive pediatric TB mobile/tablet application show promise; however, although this tool has been implemented for care in both Bangladesh and Kenya, it has never been formally evaluated for feasibility, appropriateness, and effectiveness.

 IMPACT: This study will provide preliminary data regarding the effectiveness of a CHV led presumptive pediatric TB mobile application, thereby laying the groundwork for a multi-site trial to test this mobile application and identify an evidence-based strategy to ultimately decrease the burden of pediatric TB globally.